 The Cuissarde boot was an extreme version of the Go Go boot.
-Made of a shiny leather with an over the knee fit, it was modeled after eighteenth century soldiers riding boots.
-The boots protect their legs during battle.
-The style represented any kind of swashbuckling man– musketeer, pirate and Zoro.
+Made of a shiny leather with an over the knee fit, it was modeled after eighteenth century soldiers’ riding boots, made to protect their legs during battle.
+The style represented any kind of swashbuckling man– musketeer, pirate, and Zorro.
 When women wore them paired with a mini dresses, they looked powerful.
-Powerful was a word not associated with women until now.
+“Powerful” was a word not associated with women until now.

 Few women wore these ultra tall boots.
 Although not entirely uncomfortable, they were extreme and pretty hot to wear for more than an hour or so.
 High fashion, yes.
 Practical, certainly not.
 The average woman wore half boots or calf height boots and still felt powerful in them.

 Half boots were the first boot to cross into fashion.
-Half shoe, half boot but loose enough to slip on they were an entirely new design.
-They had the pointy toe and ultra low or flat heel like mainstream shoes but came up to the top of the ankle.
+Half shoe, half boot, and loose enough to slip on, they were an entirely new design.
+They had the pointy toe and ultra low or flat heel like mainstream shoes, but came up to the top of the ankle.
 A little bow at the top or buckle across the front made them girly enough to be worn with skirts and dresses.

-For winter, many half boots were lined in fur, sheepskin or flannel.
+For winter, many booties were lined in fur, sheepskin or flannel.
 The previous trend of showing off a fur lining at the top of the boot was too old fashioned.
 Winter boots had to look like spring boots– nothing big or bulky would work for the Twiggy generation.

-Saddle shoes had been the casual shoe for girls, teens and women since the late ’20s.
-They were still worn in the early ’60s but became too old fashioned soon after.
-Instead, the flat sole sneaker, such as Keds, Skips or Plimsoles, became the new school girl shoe.
+Saddle shoes had been the casual shoe for girls, teens, and women since the late ’20s.
+They were still worn in the early ’60s, but became too old fashioned soon after.
+Instead, the flat sole sneaker — such as those from Keds, Skips, and Plimsoles — became the new school girl shoe.
 They had to be perfectly white and plain without fancy stitching.
 Girls washed them with each load of laundry to keep them clean and pristine.
-They also wore them with white socks and eventually tan stockings and tights.
+They also wore them with white socks, and eventually tan stockings and tights.

 Women who had been wearing flat sneakers for years continued to wear them with pants, shorts and casual dresses.
-They came in more colors– all colors subtle or modish– to match with every possible outfit.
-Men and children wore them, too, for or an entire family of matching sneaker wearers.
+They came in more colors — both subtle and mod-ish — to match with every possible outfit.
+Men and children wore them, too, for an entire family of matching sneaker wearers.

 1960s Orthopedic Shoes